Shreya Ghoshal: Impact and recognition

-Popularity and media image
+Media image

 In 2010, Ghoshal was honoured from the U.S. state of Ohio, where the governor Ted Strickland declared 26 June as "Shreya Ghoshal Day".
 The first Shreya Ghoshal Day (26 June 2010) was celebrated among her fans on popular microblogging and social networking sites.
 In April 2013, she was awarded with the highest honour in London by the members of House of Commons of the United Kingdom.

 In 2012, Ghoshal appeared in the Forbes Celebrity 100, a list based on income and popularity of India's celebrities.
 She remained in the top fifty spots for five consecutive years, listed at the forty-second spot in 2012–13, the twenty-eighth spot in 2014, the thirty-third spot in 2015, and the twenty-eighth spot in 2016.
 In 2013, Forbes India placed her in their "Top 5 Celeb100 Singers and Musicians" list.
 In 2020, Forbes listed her among Asia's Top 100 Digital Stars.
 She is the only Indian singer to be listed in the Verve's 50 Power Women Of 2016.

 Ghoshal is also known for her style and fashion sense.
 Ghoshal has said that she has been offered acting roles which she has declined, citing her lack of interest in it.
 In 2013, the UK-based newspaper Eastern Eye placed her forty-third in their "50 Sexiest Asian Women" list.
 In 2015, John Cranley, the Mayor of the City of Cincinnati also honoured her by proclaiming 24 July 2015 as "Shreya Ghoshal Day of Entertainment and Inspiration" in Cincinnati.
 In 2015, it placed her seventh in their "Greatest 20 Bollywood Playback Singers" list.
 Ghoshal was listed in Eastern Eyes "Top 50 Asian Celebrities" list in 2021 at fifth place, and in 2022 and 2023 at seventh place.
 She was the top-ranked singer each year.
 In 2023, India Today featured her in their listing of the 100 most powerful women of India.
 In 2024, Film Companion featured her in their Power List of Music.
 She was listed third among the "Top Ten Hottest Female Bollywood Lead Singers" by MensXP.com, an Indian lifestyle website for men.